* This is the Professional Version. *

 Treatment of echinococcosis varies depending on the type, location, and size of the cyst and on complications.

 Surgery, sometimes via laparoscopy, can be curative.
 Albendazole is often given before surgery to prevent metastatic infections that can occur if cyst contents spill during the procedure.
 In some centers, percutaneous aspiration under CT guidance is done, followed by instillation of a scolicidal agent (eg, hypertonic saline) and reaspiration (PAIR [percutaneous aspiration-injection-reaspiration]).

-For E. granulosis, albendazole 400 mg po bid for 1 to 6 mo (7.5 mg/kg bid in children up to a maximum of 400 mg bid) is curative in 30 to 40% of patients and can be used to suppress growth in inoperable cases.
+For E. granulosis, albendazole 400 mg po bid for 1 to 6 mo (7.5 mg/kg bid in children up to a maximum of 400 mg bid) is curative in 30 to 40% of patients.

 Prognosis for patients with E. multilocularis infection is poor unless the entire larval mass can be removed.
 Surgery is indicated if it is feasible, which depends on the size, location, and manifestations of the lesion.